FastER: On-Demand Entity Resolution in Property Graphs: Experimental Evaluation

 \underline{Methods.} We categorize the examined methods into On-Demand ER, Progressive ER, and Batch ER methods. \textbf{On-Demand ER methods} include BrewER and QDA.
 BrewER~\cite{BrewER} is an on-demand framework that enables direct execution of SQL SP queries on dirty data while progressively returning query results.
 QDA~\cite{QDA} is a query-driven algorithm that optimizes matches within a data block by using selective predicates to reduce unnecessary record comparisons. \textbf{Batch ER methods} include HG, RobEM, and Ditto.
 HG~\cite{HG} employs a hierarchical graph attention transformation network for ER tasks.
 RobEM~\cite{Rastaghi2022} leverages pre-trained language models (PLMs) for entity resolution, while Ditto~\cite{Ditto} is a Transformer-based PLM approach designed for ER. \textbf{Progressive ER methods} include PSN and I-PES.
 PSN~\cite{PSN} employs dynamic window adjustment to prioritize and resolve matching entities by initially sorting and selecting the most relevant records.
 I-PES~\cite{IPES} is an incremental ER algorithm that dynamically maintains the comparison order using a priority queue to achieve progressive resolution.
 All hyperparameters are set to the default values from the original papers unless otherwise specified.

-\underline{Evaluation Metrics.} It is important to note that in our experiments, we do not evaluate precision and F1-score.
-This is because FastER itself is a framework that includes blocking and scheduling components and is independent of the matching function.
-Therefore, the matching functions for all methods in our experiments are labeled using ground truth.
+\underline{Evaluation Metrics.} It is important to note that in our experiments, we do not directly evaluate precision or F1-score.
+FastER is a matcher-agnostic framework that focuses on filtering and scheduling components.
+Therefore, we adopt an oracle matcher—i.e., entity pairs are labeled using ground truth— to isolate the effects of the matching function and enable a fair comparison of the framework’s efficiency and recall capabilities.
 Additionally, following standard practice in ER on-demand literature~\cite{BrewER}, the final matching confirmation stage guarantees a precision of 1.
 As a result, we exclude precision and F1-score from our evaluation.
 Instead, we focus on metrics such as query recall and error rate, which are discussed in detail later.
+We explore the following questions in subsequent subsections: \begin{enumerate} \item How does FastER perform in ER-on-demand scenario (Exp-1)? \item How does FastER compare to SOTA batch processing methods (Exp-2)? \item How well do progressive solutions perform in on-demand ER tasks?
+(Exp-3) \item How does FastER perform on different components (Exp-4)? \item How can users be guided to select appropriate rules (Exp-5)? \end{enumerate}